jpvanoosten/signals/README.md

 }
 ```

 In this example, a callable function object `HelloWorld` is connected to the signal using the `signal::connect` method.
 This method returns the `connection` object which is stored in `c`.
 The signal is invoked causing "Hello, World!" to be printed to the console.
-The slot is disconnected using the `connection::disconnect` method and the slot is invoked again but nothing is printed to the console.
+The slot is disconnected using the `connection::disconnect` method and the signal is invoked again but nothing is printed to the console.

 ```sh
 Hello, World!